rxfe0/suggestion-system-discord.js/README.md

 The file: interactionCreate.js is an event that listens to buttons! | If you already have an interactionCreate event for your slash commands, do not delete it, just add this one into your events folder as well!

-Credits to Kajdev for the interactionCreate event and the base of the suggest command!
+Credits to Kajgit for the interactionCreate event and the structure of the suggest command!